LLouiie/intro_ml_cw1/README.md

 - Reproducibility: CV splitting uses the provided `seed` for shuffling.
 - Avoid training with empty arrays; functions validate shapes where necessary.
 - `plot_pca_scatter_with_regions` approximates decision regions via PCA back-projection; interpret qualitatively.
-- Coursework compliance: Uses `numpy`, `matplotlib`, and standard Python libraries as required.
+- Coursework compliance: Implementation uses `numpy`, `matplotlib`, and standard Python libraries. `requirements.txt` includes `scipy` for environment convenience, but the code does not require it.